iamamonte/CodingExercise-angular-api-consumption-2020/README.md

         -   Where ID is a case sensitive user ID

 # Solution Architecture
+ ## System Dependencies
+      - .Net Core SDK 2.2.401+
-This solution can be loaded and debugged in VS Code or Visual Studio Community 2019.
-Expect various extension prompts in VS Code when running either the Test or Web projects.
+      -  VS Code 1.38.1 or Visual Studio Community 2019
+ ## Solution Setup
  The following commands were used to create the solution:

     ```console
     dotnet new sln -n HackerNews